BYLAWS of THE AMERICAN ASSOCIATION OF UNIVERSITY WOMEN

 Section 2.
 Organization.

-- Structure.
-Affiliates may create such leadership structures as meet their needs.
-Each Affiliate shall provide AAUW with designated contacts for administration and finance.
+c.
+Structure.
+As an AAUW Affiliate, this Affiliate may create such leadership structures as meet this Affiliate’s needs.
+This Affiliate shall provide AAUW with designated contacts for administration and finance.

 Section 3.
 Loss of Recognition of an Affiliate.

-- The AAUW affiliation status of an Affiliate may be revoked for cause through affiliation review procedures specified by the AAUW Board of Directors.
+a.
+The AAUW affiliation status of any Affiliate may be revoked for cause through affiliation review procedures specified by the AAUW Board of Directors.

 Section 4.
 Property and Assets.
-The title to all property, funds, and assets of an Affiliate is vested in the Affiliate.
-An Affiliate shall have complete control of its property and assets, except that such property and assets shall not be used for any purpose contrary to AAUW’s purposes.
-In the event of the dissolution of an Affiliate or the termination of an Affiliate’s affiliation with AAUW, all assets of the Affiliate shall be transferred and delivered to AAUW or to another Affiliate designated by AAUW.
+The title to all property, funds, and assets of this Affiliate is vested in this Affiliate.
+As an AAUW Affiliate, this Affiliate shall have complete control of its property and assets, except that such property and assets shall not be used for any purpose contrary to AAUW’s purposes.
+In the event of the dissolution of this Affiliate or the termination of this Affiliate’s affiliation with AAUW, all assets of this Affiliate shall be transferred and delivered to AAUW or to another Affiliate designated by AAUW.
 AAUW may solicit and consider recommendations from local leaders before making a designation.

 ARTICLE VI.
 PARLIAMENTARY AUTHORITY

-The rules contained in the most current edition of Robert’s Rules of Order Newly Revised shall govern the Branch in all instances in which they are applicable and in which they are not inconsistent with the AAUW Bylaws or with the requirements of AAUW or applicable laws.
+The rules contained in the most current edition of Robert’s Rules of Order Newly Revised shall govern this Affiliate in all instances in which they are applicable and in which they are not inconsistent with this AAUW Affiliate Bylaws or with the requirements of AAUW or applicable laws.

 ARTICLE VII.
 AAUW – MANDATED AMENDMENTS TO THE BYLAWS

-AAUW – mandated amendments shall be implemented by the Branch’s board of directors without a vote of the Branch’s membership and as prescribed by the AAUW Board of Directors.
+AAUW-mandated amendments shall be implemented by this Affiliate’s board of directors without a vote of the Affiliate’s membership and as prescribed by the AAUW Board of Directors.

 a.
-A member of national AAUW, as defined in Article IV, may become a member of the Branch upon payment of Branch dues.
+A member of National AAUW, as defined in Article IV, may become a member of the Affiliate upon payment of Affiliate dues.

-- All Branch members are required to be members of the American Association of University Women of the State of California, Inc, hereinafter called AAUW CA, in order for the Branch to be eligible for AAUW CA insurance and programs.
+b.
+All Affiliate members are required to be members of the American Association of University Women of the State of California, Inc., hereinafter called AAUW CA, in order for the Affiliate to be eligible for AAUW CA insurance and programs.

 Section 2.
 Dues.
 (See also Article IV, Section 4.)

-- Changes in Branch dues shall be determined at the annual meeting by two-thirds vote of those present and voting, provided notice has been given to the members seven days prior to the meeting.
+a.
+Changes in Affiliate dues shall be determined by the Board and presented and approved at the annual meeting by two-thirds vote of those members present provided notice has been given to the members 60 days prior to the meeting.

-- AAUW paid life members, as defined in Article IV, Section 2-a-(4)-(a), are not exempt from payment of AAUW CA and Branch dues.
+c.
+AAUW paid Life Members, as defined in Article IV, Section 2-a-(4)-(a), are not exempt from payment of AAUW CA and Affiliate dues.

-- Fifty-Year Honorary Members as defined in Article IV, Section 2-a-(4)-(b) shall be exempt from the payment of national AAUW, AAUW CA and Branch dues
+d.
+Fifty-Year Honorary Members as defined in Article IV, Section 2-a-(4)-(b) shall be exempt from the payment of national AAUW, AAUW CA and Affiliate dues.

 ARTICLE IX.
 NOMINATIONS AND ELECTIONS